chocolatey/choco-wiki/Home.md

 ## Chocolatey?
 Chocolatey is a global PowerShell execution engine using the NuGet packaging infrastructure.
 Think of it as the ultimate automation tool for Windows.

-Chocolatey is a single, unified interface designed to work with all aspects of Windows software (wrapping installers, zips, scripts and executables) using a packaging framework that understands versioning, dependency requirements, upgrades, and uninstallation.
-Chocolatey makes managing both internal and external software fun and easy!
-Chocolatey packages encapsulate everything required to manage a particular piece of software into one deployment artifact.
-Chocolatey packages can be used independently and/or integrate with configuration managers like SCCM or Puppet.
+Managing internal and external software is a breeze with Chocolatey!
+Chocolatey is a single, unified interface designed to work with all aspects of managing Windows software using a packaging framework that understands both versioning and dependency requirements.
+Chocolatey packages encapsulate everything required to manage a particular piece of software into one deployment artifact by wrapping installers, executables, zips, and scripts into a compiled package file.
+Chocolatey packages can be used independently, but also integrate with configuration managers like SCCM, Puppet, and Chef.
+Chocolatey is trusted by businesses all over the world to manage their software deployments on Windows.
+You’ve never had so much fun managing software!

 Chocolatey is beneficial for some of the following reasons: